Leafwing-Studios/fop-rules/docs/character-options/powers/runeseeker.md

 **Targets:** Single-target

-**Attack:** ??
+**Attack:** Expertise

 **Duration:** Instant

 </div>

-?FLAVOR?.
+As you trace an arcane symbol, your work begins to sparkle and glow with a strange light.
 Make an Expertise attack against a creature of your choice within range.
 If you hit:

 - **1 essence:** Replace up to 2 ailments from that creature with ailments of your choice.
 Teleport that creature up to 2 tiles.
 - **2 essence:** Replace up to 3 ailments from that creature with ailments of your choice.
 Teleport that creature up to 3 tiles.